-Serve Divorce Papers in Nashville Tennessee
+Serving Divorce Papers in Nashville, TN

 To serve divorce papers in Knoxville, you must have the proper documents.
 Whether you choose to complete your own documents or have an attorney complete the papers, you must hire a process server to serve them.
 To file, you must have a minimum of the following: Civil Cover Sheet, Summons and Petition for Dissolution of Marriage.
 The forms are available at the Knox County Court Systems clerk’s office in Knoxville.